DIY Lapland Trip: 8 Top Tips To Book Lapland On A Budget

 The top activities in Lapland with kids and the ones we have booked are:

-Knowing how happy our boys were with all the free things to do in Iceland including playing with snow and ice, we are pretty confident that we don’t need to book any other activities.
+Knowing how happy our boys were with all the free things to do in Iceland including playing with snow and ice, we are pretty confident that we don’t need to book any other activities in advance.

 7. Do you need to see Santa before Christmas?